leon945945/hapTEins/README.md

 # hapTEins
 A pipeline for transposable elements(TE) insertion detection at haplotype-level
 ## Usage
-clone this repository, then run script in your working directory
+- clone this repository, then run script in your working directory
+- change the `Python` interpreter path of python scripts
 ## The pipeline comprise three steps to detect TE insertions at haplotype-level
 1. align NGS data to both haplotypes and perform reads phasing
 2. detect TE insertions utilizing TE insertion signals for each haplotype